 Moving on to $P2$, as we will see, the well known greedy algorithm and also the above mentioned \textit{continuous} greedy approach for $\tau=0$, can be arbitrarily bad even for $\tau=1$.
 In fact, many natural approaches do not have a constant factor guarantee for $\tau\geq 1$.
 The paper by Krause et al.\ \cite{main}, which formally introduced the problem, actually gives a bi-criterion approximation to the much more general and inapproximable problem: $\underset{A\subseteq N, |A|\leq k}{\max} \quad \underset{i\in\{1,2,\dots,m\}}{\min}\, f_i(A)$, where $f_i(.)$ is monotone submodular for every $i$.
 Their algorithm, which is based on the greedy algorithm for $P1$, when specialized to $P2$, guarantees optimality by allowing sets up to size $k(1+\Theta (\log (\tau k\log n)))$ and has runtime exponential in $\tau$.
 To the best of our knowledge, no stronger/constant factor approximation results were known for $P2$ prior to our work. \paragraph{Our contributions:} We work in the value oracle model and give constant factor guarantees for $P2$ with combinatorial, `greedy like' algorithms.
+To ease presentation, we will usually ignore factors of the form $\big(1-\frac{O(1)}{k}\big)$ in the approximation guarantees and thus, most of the results presented here are asymptotic in $k$.
 Our initial focus is on a restricted case, where we construct relatively simple algorithms and get insights that generalize.
-For the special case, we give an asymptotically $(1-1/e)$ algorithm for $\tau=o(k)$.
+For this special case, we give a $(1-1/e)$ algorithm for $\tau=o(k)$.